Nameless Detective: Overview

 The character made his debut in the short story "It's a Lousy World", published in 1968.
 The first novel, The Snatch, was published in 1971.
-As of 2013, there are 40 novels featuring "Nameless," and two short story collections.
+The series concluded in 2017 with the novel Endgame.
+There are 40 novels featuring "Nameless," several novellas, and four short story collections.

-Though the character's full name is never revealed in the series (his first name is Bill), some background details of the detective's life have been occasionally mentioned.
-An Italian American (Quarry, 1992), he was raised by a devoutly Roman Catholic mother, and an abusive alcoholic father, as described in Demons (1993).
+Though the character's full name is never revealed in the series (his infrequently mentioned first name is Bill), some background details of the detective's life have been occasionally mentioned.
+An Italian American (Quarry, 1992), born and raised in Outer Mission, San Francisco (Zigzag, 2016), he was raised by a devoutly Roman Catholic mother, and an abusive alcoholic father, as described in Demons (1993).
+He retains enough of the Italian he heard and spoke as a child to be able to follow conversations in the language.
 Nameless served in U.S. military intelligence during the Vietnam War era, and then became a police officer before working as a private investigator.
 He had an on-again, off-again romance with a woman named Kerry; the pair married in Hardcase (1995).
-He is a connoisseur of beer, collects old pulp magazines, and generally does not carry a firearm.
-Twice at least, characters call the character "Bill" : In Boobytrap (1998) and in Strangers (2014).
+He is slightly overweight and not especially physically fit; a connoisseur of beer and a collector of old pulp magazines.
+He does not carry a firearm as a matter of routine, though he will arm himself if going into an especially dangerous situation.

+Though the character ages, it's not aligned with real time.
+Each book is set in the present day around the time of publication, but Nameless is 47 in 1971's The Snatch, 58 in 1992's Epitaphs, and somewhere in his mid-seventies in 2017's Endgame.
+As the character ages, he eases into semi-retirement in the 2000s (when he's in his mid-sixties), coming into the agency he founded two days a week.
+In the later novels and stories, investigations and stories often focus as much on his younger partners Jake and Tamara as they do on "Nameless".
+Though usually not referred to by name, other characters do identify the character as "Bill" in brief references at least four books: Double (1984), Boobytrap (1998), Strangers (2014), and Endgame (2017).
+His last name is never revealed, although people he encounters claim that it's distinctly, even unmistakably, Italian and Nameless himself makes note (in 1992's Epitaph) of "all those vowels" contained in his name.

+Thrilling Detective cites Pronzini as stating that when he imagines the Nameless Detective, he sees Bill Pronzini.
+However, Nameless and Pronzini (though both Italian-Americans from the San Francisco area) have different biographical backgrounds.
+Notably, Nameless is considerably older than Pronzini; Nameless is established as a WWII veteran, while Pronzini was born in 1943.
+Pronzini was also born and raised in Petaluma, about 32 miles north of San Francisco, while Nameless was born and raised in the very southernmost part of San Francisco known as The Outer Mission.